 Before turkey hunters can begin their hunting adventures, there are some things they need to know.
 The Ministry of Natural Resources strictly regulates hunting wild turkeys in southern Ontario so before stepping out into the field, make sure you are educated!

 When does turkey season start this year?

 The Ministry of Natural Resources decides when all hunting seasons begin and end.
-The turkey spring hunting season traditionally starts April 25th.
-Season dates are available in the yearly guide which is on their website.
+Their wild turkey management plan is ensuring sustainable populations.
+The turkey spring hunting season traditionally starts on April 25th.
+Season dates are available in the yearly guide, which is on their website.

 What does a hunter need before they can go turkey hunting?

-It’s important to keep those tags safe!
-Hunters print their tags at home; the system allows them to be printed once.
-Paper tags can be easily damaged, so make sure tags have a sleeve to protect them.
+It's important to keep those tags safe!
+Hunters now print their tags at home, and the system allows them to be printed just once.
+These new paper tags can be easily damaged, so ensure tags have a sleeve to protect them.
 If a conservation officer finds someone carrying an untagged turkey, that person could face a $300 fine.